 Research and Teaching Interests:

-- Using insects as a model for inquiry instruction for engaging students and teachers in scientific discovery.
+- Using insects as a model for engaging students and teachers in science learning

 - Pollinator education and conservation programming

 - Technological approaches to enhancing science teaching and scientific literacy

 - Lynch, L., Dauer, J. Babchuk, W., Heng-Moss, T. and Golick, D. (2018).
 In Their Own Words: The Significance of Participant Perceptions in Assessing Entomology Citizen Science Learning Outcomes Using a Mixed Methods Approach.
 Insects.
 9(1). http://www.mdpi.com/2075-4450/9/1/16

 - Vickrey, T., Golick, D., Stains, M. (2018).
 Educational technologies and instructional practices in agricultural sciences: Leveraging the Technological Pedagogical Content Knowledge (TPACK) framework to critically review the literature.
 NACTA Journal 62(1).

 - Archibald, W., Bradshaw, J. Golick, D., Wright, R. and Peterson, J. (2017).
 Nebraska growers’ and crop consultants’ knowledge and implementation of integrated pest management of western bean cutworm Striacosta albicosta (Lepidoptera: Noctuidae).
 Journal of Integrated Pest Management.
 9(1): 1-7.

 - Troupe, G., McKinzie, P., Golick, D., Turnbull, S., Lee, D. (2017).
 Improving genetic engineering secondary education through a classroom-ready online resource.
 Journal of Food Information Technology.
 0(0) (Online) 1-18 pp https://doi.org/10.1080/10496505.2017.1353915